destel/rill/README.md

 ## Boosting Sequential Operations
-There is a technique that significantly accelerates some seemingly sequential operations by branching them into multiple parallel streams and merging the results.
+There is a technique that significantly accelerates some seemingly sequential operations by branching them into multiple parallel streams and then merging the results.
 Common examples include listing S3 objects, querying APIs, or reading from databases.

 Example below fetches all users from an external paginated API.
 Doing it sequentially, page-by-page,